 SOPHE Internship Program

 The SOPHE Internship Program offers participants an opportunity to gain valuable experience in a nonprofit health education organization serving over 4,000 members globally.
-Internship candidates provide essential administrative support, but other responsibilities vary depending on time of year.
+Internship candidates provide essential administrative support, but other responsibilities vary depending on the time of year.

 Many internship candidates are studying: